eqNj/eqN-PD2-Filter/README.md

 Added new description lines to hundreds of potentially useful jewel affixes and/or affix combinations to help signify their usability and/or tradability at a glance after identification.

+Added description lines to all of the new maps in Season 5 with their potential monster immunities.

+Thoroughly refined the runeword bases that show and/or notify on drop to further accomidate any possible niche use cases.

 Ensured all new unique items added to the game in Season 5 will notify on drop and have a specialized aesthetic.

+Adjusted the Enhanced Damage tag on paladin shields to show the exact amount of enhanced damage in the item name.

 Adjusted it so recipes on items will not show if the item is equipped and/or in a shopping window.
 (This feature continues to be eternally bugged so it is not live at the moment.)